Measuring Return on Innovation Investment

-Management tools like Brightidea enable innovation managers to easily monitor engagement with an innovation program, both at the enterprise level and at an individual challenge level.
+Management tools like Brightidea enable innovation managers to easily monitor and report on engagement with an innovation program, both at the enterprise level and at an individual challenge level.

 As a follow-on step to implementation, measuring adoption of the idea once it has been developed is a key metric that can show value of the innovation program to the rest of the organisation.
 By pursuing adoption as a measurable, stakeholders become a focal point for the innovation process.
 Stakeholders are thus likely to be engaged earlier in the process, which ultimately drives uptake and sales down the track.

 Financial metrics are often the first go-to for organisations to measure their innovation output.
 However, they aren’t always the best representation of success, particularly when some projects may not start to see financial returns for 2-5 years.
 Common financial metrics might include:

 - ROI (return on investment – the amount invested in the innovation activity vs. revenues generated)